reeceholland/rugged_rover/README.md

 - initializes submodules
 - creates udev aliases for the Teensy UART, RPLIDAR, and Razor IMU
 - builds the workspace
+- installs and enables the rover manager systemd services
 - adds ROS setup lines to ~/.bashrc
-- provides the rover manager and UART permission service examples in this README

-After the script finishes, reboot:
+After the script finishes, reboot so group membership, udev, and systemd startup are cleanly applied:

 ```bash
 sudo reboot